Mayor: Taiwan

-In the Republic of China in Taiwan the mayor is the head of the city's government and its city's council, which is in charge of legislative affairs.
-The mayor and city council are elected separately by the city's residents.
+In Taiwan, mayors are the head of governments in cities and townships.

 Turkey

 Mayors (belediye başkanı) in Turkey are elected by popular vote for five years alongside the municipal council.
 As a rule, there are municipalities in all province centers and district centers as well as towns (belde) which are actually villages with a population in excess of 2000.
 However, beginning by 1983, a new level of municipality was introduced in the Turkish administrative system.
 In big cities, metropolitan municipalities (Büyükşehir belediyesi) are established.
 (See metropolitan municipalities in Turkey) In a metropolitan municipality there may be several district municipalities (hence mayors).
 Mayors are elected in local elections.

 Ukraine

-In Ukraine the title "head of the city" (misky holova; unofficially the foreign adaptation mer also is present) was introduced in 1999.
+In Ukraine the title "head of the city" (міський голова; unofficially the foreign adaptation мер also is present) was introduced in 1999.
 Since then, the post is elected by all residents of the city.
 Before that date, the post was elected by members of the city council only and was known as head of the city council, which ex officio also serves as the head of the executive committee.
-For the cities that carry special status such as Kyiv and Sevastopol, the head of the city was a matter of long debate and the post is regulated by special laws.
+For the cities that carry special status such as Kyiv and Sevastopol (currently occupied by Russia), the head of the city was a matter of long debate and the post is regulated by special laws.

-Since 2015 a post of starosta ('elder') has been implemented at the lower level of the administrative-territorial pyramid.
-Candidates to the post are also elected by members of the territorial community (hromada).
+Since 2015 a post of староста ('elder') has been implemented at the lower level of the administrative-territorial pyramid.
+Candidates to the post are also elected by members of the territorial community (громада).
 The post is historical and existed in the territory of Ukraine during the times of the Polish–Lithuanian Commonwealth.